stoeps13/connections-doc/source/admin/admin/c_admin_search_file_index_issues.md

 These parameters can be updated in the search-config.xml file.

+!!! note
-**Note:** The following properties might not be present in search-config.xml.
+    The following properties might not be present in search-config.xml.
 If a property is missing from search-config.xml, it will use the default value documented in this article.
 If you need to specify a different value for any of these properties, add the property to search-config.xml: Edit search-config.xml and find `<propertySettings>` at the end of the file.
 Inside this element, at the bottom of the list of `<property>` names, add the following:

 ``` {#codeblock_v2m_fqq_55b}
         <property name="tikaFileConversion">